magic-wormhole/magic-wormhole/docs/CONTRIBUTING.rst

 - improving the documentation;
 - posting about Magic Wormhole on your favourite platform;
 - fixing a bug;
-- implementating a new feature;
+- implementing a new feature;

 Note that there are several separate repositories: